-Many objects are created using alloys of different metals such as copper or nickel to provide sufficient strength and structural integrity.
-A detailed knowledge of the chemical structure of these materials is essential to ensure that compatible chemicals and processes are used for cleaning and repair.
+Many objects are created using alloys of different materials such as copper or nickel to add strength and structural integrity.
+Our detailed knowledge of the chemical structure of these materials allows us to choose the most appropriate chemicals and processes for their cleaning and repair.

-Bronze is found in many historic buildings – doors, ornamental handles, kick plates, push plates, handrails, signs, plaques, sculptures and other architectural features.
+Bronze may be found throughout historic properties, adorning a variety of items including ornamental door and drawer handles, kick plates, push plates, handrails, signs, plaques, sculptures and other architectural features.

-Bronze items are often part of fixtures so that bronze cleaning and restoration is usually carried out on-site.
+As bronze items are often part of the fabric of a building, much of our bronze cleaning and restoration is carried out on-site at clients’ properties.

 Our bronze restoration experts undertake thorough cleaning of items, before refinishing them to match their original appearance, whether that requires achieving a highly-polished sheen or replicating the traditional, darker shade of the metal.